harshit8833/Evaluation-Metric-HindVal/README.md

 # HindVal
-Text Generation Evaluation Metric, Course Project for CS779: Statistical Natural Language Processing
+New Text Generation Evaluation Metric - HindVal

 This GitHub repo includes the codes and datafiles used for the project.
 The NN.ipynb has different models tried, and how to handle different data sets.